EhsanRafieeMehr/Meratoos/README.md

 ## Features

 - Clean and minimal frontend structure
-- Pure HTML, CSS, and JavaScript (no frameworks)
+- Built with HTML, CSS, JavaScript, and Swiper.js
+- Interactive slider components using Swiper
 - Easy to understand and extend
 - Organized asset structure
 - Beginner-friendly codebase